KENNETH CLIVE JACOB

 Born 4th March 1912 - Died 14th December 2008

 The first thing he did when freed from captivity, when on leave, was to go to Simpsons in the Strand for a slap-up meal, costing 5/- (25P in today's money), rationing notwithstanding.
-In the post-war period his responsibilities included amongst other things escorting captive German VIPs to England.
+In the post-war period he was seconded to T Force for a period.
+Ian Fleming, the author, was involved with T Force, sitting on the committee which selected targets.
+Clive's brother Alaric had been a good friend of Ian's, so possibly he put in a word for Clive, as such an appointment might have been seen as an easy and interesting one.
+T Force were responsible amongst other things for locating, capturing and escorting German VIPs to England, notably scientists.
 He met my mother Eleanore Eugenie Ruhrmann, an opera singer from Essen, the younger daughter of Walther and Maria Ruhrmann, at a concert given in Essen.
 They fell in love and the rest is history.

 Clive has two sons Kenneth Walther and Robin Helmut Maria.

-The first sixteen years of Clive's life are splendidly described in his book 'A Distant Prospect - Glimpses of an Itinerant Childhood' (The Jacob Private Press © 2003).
-Clive has written a great many letters and articles that have seen publication over the years.
+The first sixteen years of Clive's life were splendidly described in his book 'A Distant Prospect - Glimpses of an Itinerant Childhood' (The Jacob Private Press © 2003).
+Clive wrote a great many letters and articles that have seen publication over the years.
 The last six years have seen the establishment of the Jacob Private Press and five of Clive's books have so far been published.
-He is a keen bibliophile and has great literary knowledge, which has no doubt come from years of collecting and reading books.
+He was a keen bibliophile and had great literary knowledge, which no doubt came from years of collecting and reading books.
 Also a keen ornothologist, I was always astonished, when as a child and adolescent on country walks, I found he could identify virtually every British bird from its song alone.

-Clive died peacefully on 14th Decemver 2008 at Rake, Hampshire.
+Clive died peacefully on 14th December 2008 at Rake, Hampshire.